CECS-491-SP24-Group-1/SMS/README.md

   - Install via: `go install github.com/abice/go-enum@latest`.
 Ensure `~/go/bin` is in your `$PATH` environment variable

-- A MongoDB server
+- A MongoDB server for storing data

+- A Redis server for caching

 ### Optional

-- MongoDB Compass: allows viewing the contents of the MDB database in a friendly GUI
+- MongoDB Compass: allows viewing the contents of the MDB database in a friendly GUI.
+It can be downloaded from [this link](https://www.mongodb.com/try/download/compasshttps://www.mongodb.com/try/download/compass).
+- RedisInsight: allows viewing the contents of the Redis database in a friendly GUI.
+It can be downloaded from [this link](https://redis.com/redis-enterprise/redis-insight/).

 # Running The Code

 (TODO)